superjose/typestacean-learn-rust-wasm-from-typescript/README.md

 2. Run `trunk serve`.
 3. Visit `http://localhost:8080`

-You will now be able to see the same project running in both React, and Yew.
+You will now be able to see the same project running in both React and Yew.

 Everything is inside the source folder.
 Things may get funny if you try running both the Yew project and React.

 ## Notes:
-* Do not use this project structure or naming conventions as example for your Rust WASM or TypeScript project.
+* Do not use this project structure or naming convention as an example for your Rust WASM or TypeScript project.
 * It was intentionally done to showcase the parity between the two approaches.
 * Trunk will get into an infinite loop if you have `trunk serve` running while editing `.ts` and `.tsx` files.
-* Folders follow rust's snake case convention as the built-in linter will return warnings.
+* Folders follow Rust's snake case convention as the built-in linter will return warnings.

 ## Feedback is appreciated.
 If you've seen there's a piece of code that we can improve, by all means!